surajsharma/surajsharma.github.io/src/content/post/experiments.md

 - Developed 100% Without Android Studio.

-- Average accuracy with an english dictionary of ~50k words is well around 70-75% for POC, higher for ensemble decoder in the works.
+- Average accuracy with an english dictionary of ~50k words is well around 88-92% for POC, with a modular 'plug-n-play' decoder that allows ensemble strategies to take it upto 98-99%.

 ![poc](/images/xk.gif)